-Furthermore, IDPH protected health information (PHI) includes all individually identifiable health information, whether electronic, paper or other format, created by or used in the course of business by a covered entity or its business associates.
+Furthermore, IDPH-protected health information (PHI) includes all individually identifiable health information, whether electronic, paper, or another format, created by or used in the course of business by a covered entity or its business associates.

 CHI stands for consumer health information.
-This information consists of the data that’s generally gathered from devices like fitness trackers, etc. For example, this information may include how many calories you burn, your heart rate, and the number of steps you take each day, etc.
+This information consists of the data that are generally gathered from devices like fitness trackers, etc. For example, this information may include how many calories you burn, your heart rate, the number of steps you take each day, etc.

-So this was all about HIPAA Act and the different types of data domains it deals with.
-Thus, when thinking about HIPAA compliant app development, it is imperative to keep in mind the types of data domains you will be dealing with.
+So this was all about the HIPAA Act and the different types of data domains it deals with.
+Thus, when thinking about HIPAA-compliant app development, it is imperative to keep in mind the types of data domains you will be dealing with.

 So let us begin!